 Folic acid and magnesium contribute to stress resistance, vitamin B5 helps mental performance and vitamins B1, B3, B6, B12, biotin and iron support concentration and mood.

 Vitamin B6 promotes the regulation of hormonal activity and folic acid contributes to the growth of the mother’s tissues during pregnancy.
-Folic acid (Metafolin®), vitamins B12 and D, iron, magnesium and zinc play a role in the cell division process.
+Folic acid in the form of calcium-L-methylfolate, vitamins B12 and D, iron, magnesium and zinc play a role in the cell division process.
 As women lose iron during menstruation, this mineral is also added to the supplement.
 Iron contributes to the normal formation of red blood cells and haemoglobin, and to the transport of oxygen.

 Vitamins D and K, calcium, magnesium, manganese and zinc contribute to maintaining healthy bones.
 Furthermore, zinc and selenium are important for healthy nails, copper for skin and hair pigmentation, and selenium, biotin, copper and zinc for maintaining shiny hair.
 Vitamins A, B2, B3 and zinc help to maintain healthy skin, while biotin supports the skin’s repair capacity.
 Vitamin C promotes the formation of skin collagen which helps to maintain the skin’s elasticity and thus delays the appearance of wrinkles.